-One of the biggest opportunities you have as a fitness professional is to leverage other people’s audience.
+One of the biggest opportunities you have as a professional is to leverage other people’s audience.
 Other businesses have worked hard to build up a customer, client, or patient base, and with a strategic approach you can benefit from that relationship.

 A Perfect Example